deepblue523/h2echo/README.md

 ## Advantages
 * The test itself does not require mocking and thus is extremely simple.
+* The test code looks exactly like actual Production code that would use the Daos.
 * It tests an actually functioning DAO that uses its SQL.
-* Things such as SQL grammar issues will be detected.
+* Things such as SQL grammar issues will be detected with some limitations.
-* Uses the same Flyway scripts as the production database.
+* Uses the same SQL scripts as the production database, with some modifications.

 ## Disadvantages
-* It is a bit more complicated to set up.
-* There is small possibly of script failures or H2 syntax translation issues while applying the Flyway scripts on H2.
+There is small possibly of script failures or H2 syntax translation issues while applying the SQL scripts on H2.
 These could cause a very small number of tests types to not work, though this will show up during test development.
 In this case mocks would be required for that test.

-## Settings
-The following settings are available to customize the utility class.
-* ``test.db.tests.useh2echo=true`` enables/disables the use of Flyway scripts on H2.
-* ``test.db.tests.flyway.scripts.path`` sets the path to the Flyway scripts.
-When enabled it performs the activity described in this document.
-When disabled, H2 is not used and everything goes through the actual DB.